secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 ```bash
 ssh root@<your-nodes-ip>
 ```
-> NOTE: (1) Be sure to replace <your-nodes-ip> with your nodes ip address.
+> NOTE: (1) Be sure to replace <your-nodes-ip> with your nodes IP address.
 (2) If asked to add an ECDSA fingerprint, answer yes.

 # Part 4 - Creating non-root User

-Create a non-root User.
+Create a non-root user.
 Here we will create a user named nsn (nuc secret node), you can substitute this for anything.
 ```bash
 USERNAME=nsn
 ```